zzzhehao/sealogsearch/README.md

 This shiny app searches through selected fields (see section "Search Fields") from *SuBastian*'s sealog file.
 Just put keywords in the search field and hit "Search".

-Url links of to the YouTube live stream archive will be generated if the event was streamed online.
+Url links to the YouTube live stream archive will be generated if the event was streamed online.
 You could also download all information along with other sealog fields in a csv file.

 You can set a custom range of cruises and dives in which the keyword will be searched by de-selecting "All cruises" or "All dives".